-- Maintaining a website that is mobile optimized and easy to navigate, with booking and trip planning tools that are easy to use, as well as timely and engaging content. - Boosting participation in online social networking platforms, such as Facebook, Twitter, Instagram, and LinkedIn and exploring new opportunities within these rapidly evolving platforms. - Continuing rider appreciation programs such as "Cappy Hour" discounted drink hours, and other rider-focused programs. - Enabling consistent and timely passenger communications via a variety of channels, including SMS/text and email service alerts, to ensure customers receive clear and up-to-date information. - Encouraging passengers to provide input via our channels such as the website, social media, and toll-free number.
-We use this feedback to identify and prioritize service modifications, capital improvements, and desired amenities for the service.
+- Maintaining a website that is mobile optimized and easy to navigate, with booking and trip planning tools that are easy to use, as well as timely and engaging content. - Boosting participation in online social networking platforms, such as Facebook, Twitter, Instagram, and LinkedIn and exploring new opportunities within these rapidly evolving platforms. - Continuing rider engagement programs such as our virtual "Corridor Conversations" webinars, bringing back onboard programs such as "Cappy Hour" discounted drink hours, and launching new benefits for riders such as our Capitol Corridor Rewards program. - Enabling consistent and timely passenger communications via a variety of channels, including SMS/text and email service alerts, to ensure customers receive clear and up-to-date information. - Encouraging passengers to provide input via our channels such as the website, social media, and tollfree number.
+We use this feedback to identify and prioritize service modifications, capital improvements, and desired amenities for the service. - Enhanced onboard complimentary Wi-Fi service ("YourTrainWiFi") that is more reliable and includes new features such as "Share my train status" and selections from local newspapers and magazines.
+For FY 22, additional content will be featured, including key points of interest along the Capitol Corridor route.